adelphi-ed-tech/au-courses/courses/mlearning.md

 * mobile computing and assistive technology
 * wireless/mobile security

-### Podcasts
-Podcasts show up in much of the recent literature on mobile learning as an easy way for teachers to communicate to their students and families and as a way for learners to express their ideas.
-During this semester, you will create a podcast &mdash; an audio recording that you will upload to your Tumblr.
-The podcast is due for session 8.
-If you choose to work as part of a team on these topics (which is encouraged but not required), you can submit a group podcast (where everyone in the group speaks).
-Group podcasts will receive the same grade, one grade for the group.
-Alternatively, you can work individually.
-Whether you work individually or as part of a team, upload individual podcasts.
-When you upload your individual podcast, identify your team members so we know who they are and that you have produced the same content.

-Your podcast must be between 8-10 minutes in length.
-You can record it on a mobile device but are not required to.
-I usually use a laptop computer, USB headset, and [Audacity](http://audacity.sourceforge.net/) for my audio recordings.
-The target audience for this podcast is members of our class.
-You should assume a base level of subject matter understanding of both mobile technology and mobile learning.
-Do not assume more than a general understanding of your topic (e.g. if your topic is specialized).
-It is strongly advised that you write a script and practice before creating your final recording.

-Save your recording as an mp3 and upload it to your tumblr as an audio post.

-This podcast assignment is worth 10 points total, allotted according to the following scale:

-* Content (4 points): Is the content _important_?
-Is the listener likely to learn _new information_ from this recording?
-* Appeal (2 points): Is the podcast enjoyable and engaging?
-Would you like to listen to another recording by the same host/group?
-Consider how things like pace, humor, voice inflection, etc. contribute to the appeal of your podcast.
-* Organization (2 points): Is the podcast easy to follow?
-Does it build in tension and details?
-Are there important questions left unanswered?
-Is irrelevant information included?
-Does the host properly introduce and summarize the topic?
-* Clarity (2 points): Make sure that recording is loud enough to hear easily, that you speak clearly, etc. Practice enough that you avoid "um" and "like", either edit out slacktime (dead air) or re-record your podcast so that it is tight.

-_You will lose 2 points for not uploading your podcasts on time (e.g. Sunday at midnight)._ You will receive zero points for this assignment if it's more than 1 day late (e.g. Monday at midnight).

 ### mLearning Topic Report
 For this project you will write a report about how mobile technologies are used in a specific domain of learning.
 Broadly, your report should focus on a subject area